floledermann/stimsrv/README.md

 })
 ```

-### Implementing custom generators
+### Implementing custom parameter generators

-Property generators are implemented as a function that gets passed the context and returns an object with a single method `next()`.
+Parameter generators are implemented as a function that gets passed the context and returns an object with a single method `next()`.
 This function gets called with the last condition, the last response and an array of data of all previous trials, and is expected to return an object containing an entry for `value` and `done` (following the [JavaScript iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol)).

 ```JS
 text({